A guide to cannabis compounds

 After THC and CBD, the most abundant cannabinoids in the cannabis plant are:

 - Cannabigerol (CBG) — this non-psychoactive cannabinoid is found in high concentrations in cannabis.
-Cannabigerol is a muscle relaxant and shows antidepressant properties.
+Cannabigerol is a muscle relaxant and shows antidepressant properties, contributing to the entourage effect of cannabis compounds.

 - Cannabichromene (CBC) — this cannabinoid shows anti-inflammatory, analgesic, antibiotic, and antifungal effects.
-In one study, CBC was able to reduce THC intoxication in mice.
+In one study, CBC was able to reduce THC intoxication in mice via cannabis compound interactions.

 - Cannabinol (CBN) — Cannabinol (CBN) is a mildly psychoactive breakthrough product of THC mostly found in aged cannabis.
-The cannabinoid is produced when THC is exposed to heat or oxygen.
+The cannabinoid is produced when THC is exposed to heat or oxygen and cannot be considered a part of non-psychoactive cannabinoids.

-- Delta-8-tetrahydrocannabinol (delta-8-THC) — this compound can also get you high, and might present a similar therapeutic profile as delta-9 THC.
+- Delta-8-tetrahydrocannabinol (delta-8-THC) — this compound can also get you high, unlike non-psychoactive cannabinoids, and might present a similar therapeutic profile as delta-9 THC.

 - Delta-9-tetrahydrocannabivarin (THCV) — THCV produced weight loss, decreased body fat, and increased energy in obese mice.